M4LW0R3/Ping-Pong/README.md

-ping pong
+# ping pong
  By Bryan Karanja.

-Description
+# Description
  This is an online page that takes the user input numbers checks whethere they are divisible by 3 , 5 and 15. if a number is   divisible by 3 it chooses ping . if its divisible by 5 it displays pong . if it is divisible by 15 it outputs ping pong.

-Setup/Installation Requirements
+# Setup/Installation Requirements
-you can just clone it directly from my github repository and it will work on any updated web browser Technologies Used html css javascript.
+ You can just clone it directly from my github repository and it will work on any updated web browser

-##examples
+# Technologies Used
+  html
+  css
+  javascript.

+  ## examples
    if you type in 12 these will be the results
     1
     2
     ping
     4
     5
     pingpong
     7
     8
     ping
     10
     11
     pingpong

-##example 2
+  ## example 2

   if you enter 20 the will be the results:
   1
   2
   ping
   4
   pong
   ping
   7
   8
   ping
   pong
   11
   ping
   13
   14
   pingpong
   16
   17
   ping
   19
   pong
-example 3
-#if you put 9

 License
 *Copyright <2018>